ipinfo/laravel/README.md

 ##### DefaultIPSelector

-Object of [DefaultIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/DefaultIPSelector.php) class is used by default if no selector is provided.
-It returns the ip address from incoming request object.
-This address can also be of some proxy server forwarding the origninating client's request.
+A [DefaultIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/DefaultIPSelector.php) is used by default if no IP selector is provided.
+It returns the source IP from the incoming request.

 This selector can be set explicitly by setting the `ip_selector` config value in `\config\services.php`.

 ```php
 'ipinfo' => [